|Teacher Advisory Council Members|

 | || || |

-Claudia Walker, Mathematics Teacher, Murphey Traditional Academy in Greensboro, NC
+Claudia Walker, Singapore Math Coach, Murphey Traditional Academy in Greensboro, NC

-Walker has been a teacher for twenty-two years, in three different Title I schools in Greensboro, North Carolina, and in New Jersey.
-For the last seven years, she has been teaching mathematics only at Murphey Traditional Academy in Greensboro, a K-5 school of 360 students.
+Walker has been a teacher for twenty-four years, in three different Title I schools in Greensboro, North Carolina, and in New Jersey.
+For the last thirteen years, she has been teaching at Murphey Traditional Academy in Greensboro, a K-5 school of 300 students.
 From September, 2009 through May, 2011, Claudia participated in the development of a curriculum for elementary school teachers to acquire a math add-on licensure in order to develop math concepts and implement math pedagogy in the elementary classroom.
 Claudia received her add-on Math Licensure for the state of North Carolina in May 2011.
 Her goal is to provide dynamic and innovative math instruction in the elementary classroom via collaboration with colleagues.
-Claudia received National Board Teacher Certification in 2003, and is currently in her first cycle of renewal.
+Claudia received National Board Teacher Certification in 2003, and National Board renewal in 2013.
 She has been trained in Singapore Math, was the grant writer and recipient for the North Carolina Singapore Math Pilot Program in 2011, and is the Singapore Math Coach for her school.
-Claudia received a Career Award for Science and Mathematics Teachers from the Burroughs Wellcome Fund in 2010, and was selected by her peers as Teacher of the year for Murphey Traditional Academy in 2009.
+Claudia received a Career Award for Science and Mathematics Teachers from the Burroughs Wellcome Fund in 2010, and was selected by her peers as Teacher of the year for Murphey Traditional Academy in 2009 and 2015.
 She received her BA degree from Rutgers University and her MA in Education, Curriculum and Technology from the University of Phoenix.
+In 2015, she traveled to Singapore as part of a group of STEM teachers for the Center for International Understanding - Go Global NC.

 | || || |